U.S. SEC unveils rules to better oversee security-based swap execution | Business

 U.S. SEC unveils rules to better oversee security-based swap execution

-A U.S. markets regulator on Wednesday will propose new rules that would require platforms that execute trades of security-based swaps to register with the agency in a bid to increase the transparency of the over-the-counter derivatives market.
-The proposals from the U.S. Securities and Exchange Commission (SEC) would fulfil a mandate under the Dodd-Frank Financial Reform Law, passed in the aftermath of the 2007-09 global financial crisis, to bring clearer oversight to the opaque multitrillion-dollar derivatives market, the agency said.
+Wednesday's package of proposals, known as Regulation Swaps Execution, was voted on unanimously by the agency's three Democratic officials and its lone Republican commissioner.
+They would better harmonize the SEC's rules with a similar but more sweeping rule introduced by the Commodities Future Trading Commission (CFTC).

-A U.S. markets regulator on Wednesday will propose new rules that would require platforms that execute trades of security-based swaps to register with the agency in a bid to increase the transparency of the over-the-counter derivatives market.
+A U.S. markets regulator on Wednesday voted to propose new rules that would require platforms that execute trades of security-based swaps to register with the agency in a bid to increase the transparency of the over-the-counter derivatives market.
+The proposals from the U.S. Securities and Exchange Commission (SEC) would fulfill a mandate under the Dodd-Frank Financial Reform Law, passed in the aftermath of the 2007-09 global financial crisis, to bring clearer oversight to the opaque multitrillion-dollar derivatives market, the agency said.

 SEC Chair Gary Gensler said the rules would work to bring together buyers and sellers with transparent, pre-trade pricing, lowering risk in the marketplace, and would ultimately protect investors.
 The SEC's new proposals would see SEFs implement a version of the so-called trade execution requirement - and its cross-border application - which makes it unlawful to engage in a swap transaction unless it is first submitted for clearing to a derivatives clearing organization.